 Show Your Ads to People Who Want to See Them with Ad Retargeting

 Marketing is utterly pointless if you don’t get your message in front of people who will actually respond to your message.
-You could throw thousands of dollars in ad spend down the drain if you don’t get your audience targeting right.
+You could throw thousands of advertising dollars down the drain if you don’t get your audience targeting right.

 But guess what?
-I’ve got a solution for you!
+There’s a solution for you!
 It’s called retargeting (or remarketing, if you’re using Google Ads), and it’s pretty awesome.

 Before I can teach you how to retarget, we need to make it 1,000,000% clear what a retargeting group is and why you should chase these people down.

-Also, before I continue, I should note that “retargeting” is typically a Facebook term, and “remarketing” is typically a Google Ads term — but for the sake of consistency, I’m going to usually refer to this magical group of people as a “retargeting” group.
+Also, I should note that “retargeting” is typically a Facebook ads term, and “remarketing” is typically a Google Ads term — but for the sake of consistency, I’m going to usually refer to this magical group of people as a “retargeting” group.

-Retargeting is defined by our buds at Google as an ad targeted to a “group of users you want to re-engage because of their likelihood to convert.”
+Retargeting is defined by Google as an ad targeted to a “group of users you want to re-engage because of their likelihood to convert.”

 Think of these users as the most “bottom-of-the-funnel” group you can get your hands on.
 Based on their actions on the web so far (that have been tracked using cookies or the Facebook p